dojot/docs/source/using-api-interface.rst

 Getting access token
 --------------------

-As said in :ref:`User authentication`, all requests must contain a valid access token.
+All requests must contain a valid access token.
 You can generate a new token by sending the following request:

 .. code-block:: bash